 Deferments can be processed by contacting SAIBT directly.

 SAIBT Diploma programs provide direct entry with credit into a wide range of UniSA degree programs and are an ideal alternative means of entry for students who are otherwise ineligible to enter university.

 SAIBT offer trimesters, 3 intakes a year, in February, June and October.
 This provides students the opportunity to complete their diploma in as little as 8 months, reduce their study load or complete additional pre-requisites if needed, all in time to commence their degree the following year.

 Tertiary Skills Development

-SAIBT offers module helpdesks in Business, Engineering and IT Diplomas and are run by current teaching staff in each discipline.
+SAIBT offers module helpdesks in Business, Engineering, Health Science and IT Diplomas and are run by current teaching staff in each discipline.

-SAIBT recognises that a happy student is more likely to be a successful student and we encourage you to seek counselling advice if you are feeling worried, confused or just simply need someone to talk to.
+SAIBT recognises that a happy student is more likely to be a successful student and encourages students to seek counselling advice if they are feeling worried, confused or just simply need someone to talk to.

 A Senior Counsellor for SAIBT is available for all types of counselling, support, therapy, referral or help for students.

 The Counsellor provides confidential counselling for any personal issues, no matter how sensitive, and also helps students with learning and study concerns.

 Those who join the Student Leadership Program benefit from SAIBT's training modules by gaining the skills and confidence to facilitate student focus groups and forums.